 The internet has changed a lot of things since it first began as a collection of connected computers in the 1960s.
 Today, virtual spaces are making waves in people’s professional and personal lives.

-A virtual space is essentially an artificial, computer generated environment you can actually interact with in virtual reality.
+Jim: A virtual space is an artificial, computer-generated environment you can interact with in virtual reality.
 They can be modeled after real world places or created entirely from fantasy.

 Because these spaces aren’t physical, they’re not limited by the availability of space, the cost or rarity of building materials, or even the technology on hand.

 For instance, one way people are using virtual spaces is to build their dream office.
 They can add as many monitors as their heart desires, placing them precisely where they want them.

 People creating a virtual workspace can create a design that suits their needs and preferences, from a functional and aesthetic perspective.